 So tuck this idea in your back pocket, stash your Christmas cards away for a few more weeks and when February rolls around, you’ll have the perfect project for a chilly day all ready to go.

 I can’t imagine that I’m alone in my Christmas card angst.

 It pains me to toss pictures of people I love (pictures they’ve spent money to send to me) in the recycling bin trash can.

 But, I also am not really interested in keeping stacks of dusty cards for years.
 My clutter-phobic self can’t quite allow it.

 About seven years ago, though, I stumbled on a solution that has brought me a tremendous amount of satisfaction.

 I put the cards on top of the fridge after Christmas, where I couldn’t see them and they weren’t in the way.

-I loved this project because it spotlighted many friends and family that I love, it used up materials I already had, most of which were already full of cheerful patterns and on nice paper, and it made our house feel festive and happy.
+I love this project because it spotlights many friends and family that I love, it uses up materials I already had, most of which were already full of cheerful patterns and on nice paper, and it makes our house feel festive and happy.

 This was an easy little project.
 I printed out a heart template (because the colors and designs of the cards were so varied, I chose to go with a single pattern.
 But I think it’d look fun too with multiple heart shapes).
 I traced the heart onto the cards, and then cut them out.